tanmaybasu/Extract-Anxiety-Outcome-Measures-From-Literature/README.md

 btd=build_training_data('/home/xyz/data_extraction/')
 btd.build_training_data()
 ```
 The desired data elements of anxiety outcome measures can be extracted from the individual test samples by executing 'data_extraction.py'.
-Create a directory, called, 'output' in the main project path to store the outputs of individual test samples.
+Create a directory, called, `output` in the main project path to store the outputs of individual test samples.
 Therefore, run the following lines to get data elements of individual test samples.

 ```
 clf=data_extraction('/home/xyz/data_extraction/')